golanlevin/DrawingWithMachines/assignments/03_introductory_tooling/README.md

 * On Instagram at [#PlotterTwitter](https://www.instagram.com/explore/tags/plottertwitter/) (yes) and [GenerativeHut](https://www.instagram.com/generative.hut/)
 * On the [DrawingBots Discord](https://discordapp.com/invite/XHP3dBg), in the "Gallery" channels

-Additionally/alternatively, you may check out work by some recommended contemporary artists. (*Note, these are living, 3rd- and 4th generation software artists, generally under 40 years old.*)
+Additionally/alternatively, you may check out work by some recommended contemporary artists. (*Note, these are living, 3rd- and 4th generation software artists, generally under 40 years old, as opposed to 1st-generation computer artists who used plotters in the 1960s.*)

 * [Licia He](https://www.eyesofpanda.com/gallery/)
 * [Joanie Lemercier](https://twitter.com/JoanieLemercier/status/1391443586206535682)